lacounty-isab/workshops/git/readme.md

 and exclude what we don't.
 The `git add` command adds **changes** to the [staging area](https://git-scm.com/about/staging-area).
 Wake up, because this is subtle.
 It does **not** place *the file* in the staging area.
-It copied the contents of the file into the staging area.
+It copies the contents of the file into the staging area.
 If you make another change to the file and run `commit`, you commit what you added earlier, not new changes to the file.
 You have to run `git add` again to commit the new changes.